bagder/daniel.haxx.se/about.md

 version, that often was far better than the original one in terms of functionality, features and battery life.

 Up to that point, curl was just a command line tool.
-You'd invoke it from scripts or from a shell prompt.
+You would invoke it from scripts or from a shell prompt.
 I of course suspected that there would be programs and systems out there that could benefit from getting curl's powers into their applications and that doing curl as a library would enable